 The project’s founder, Anthony Di Franco, lives with type 1 diabetes himself.
 He envisions moving production away from pharma companies to “small collectives or pharmacies, clinics, and hospitals” where insulin can be manufactured in platforms that would cost only about as much as a small car.

-The group has made some progress since they got initial funding in 2015 and have recently gotten a lot of media attention.
-But it’s too soon to predict if, and when, they’ll make a big difference in the lives of PWD.
+The group has made some progress since they raised initial funding in 2015 and have gotten a lot of media attention, but so far it’s all still experimental.

 Even if they develop a protocol for home-brewed insulin, according to experts at Colorado State, the success of the project will be “severely limited by the cost of regulatory approvals, which include proving biological consistency, safety, and possibly efficacy.”